 6.57.1 Description

 It supposed to go beyond traditional disaster roaming which assumes mainly pre-established and mostly static policies.
-AI agents need for real time, autonomous, and context-aware coordination between PLMNs in highly dynamic disaster scenarios, going beyond static roaming agreements.
+AI Agents need for real time, autonomous, and context-aware coordination between PLMNs in highly dynamic disaster scenarios, going beyond static roaming agreements.
 That is, in conventional roaming scenarios, fallback is done by static configurations and bilateral agreements that lack the flexibility to respond to highly dynamic and unpredictable disaster situations.
-It is supposed that the AI agents enable negotiating fallback parameters dynamically, assess local resource availability, initiate temporary access or slicing policy, and ensure mission-critical continuity for affected UEs.
+It is supposed that the AI Agents enable negotiating fallback parameters dynamically, assess local resource availability, initiate temporary access or slicing policy, and ensure mission-critical continuity for affected UEs.
 It is assumed that it is done without requiring manual operator intervention.
 It enables situational awareness, trust negotiation, and adaptive service delivery, which are essential for disaster resilience in future 6G networks.

 It is assumed that some static information is already exchanged beforehand like agreed QoS levels, PLMN identities and access priorities.
 With AI-Agent-based coordination, many configurations that previously required static, pre-agreed setup or operator intervention can be negotiated dynamically during the disaster event considering real time exchange of situational data such as network availability, live traffic load, admission control decisions, temporary QoS policies, and subject to regulatory requirements and subscriber permission, the relevant subscriber authentication context, etc.

-While high-level mutual disaster roaming agreements remain necessary, the use of inter-PLMN AI agents enables real time negotiation, configuration, and policy enforcement reducing reliance on static provisioning and manual coordination when the disaster occurs.
+While high-level mutual disaster roaming agreements remain necessary, the use of inter-PLMN AI Agents enables real time negotiation, configuration, and policy enforcement reducing reliance on static provisioning and manual coordination when the disaster occurs.

-The AI agents ensure trustworthy, auditable (i.e. traceable behaviour), and context-aware resource allocation and user admission, minimising manual intervention.
+The AI Agents ensure trustworthy, auditable (i.e. traceable behaviour), and context-aware resource allocation and user admission, minimising manual intervention.
 This also supports service continuity for autonomous systems (e.g. AMRs, UAVs) involved in rescue operations, which may rely on real time low-latency connectivity.

 6.57.6 Potential New Requirements needed to support the use case